asvcode/Vision_UI/README.md

-Aim to provide an easy to use graphical interface without the need to dig deep into the code.
-This visual tool provides a good starting point to get training quickly using fastai.
+Visual UI adds a graphical interface to fastai allowing the user to quickly load, choose parameters, train and view results without the need to dig deep into the code.

 ________________________________________________________________________________________________________________________________________